TUDelft-CS4110/2016-sre-crew/Report.md

 Firstly, there was a script missing from the repository on GitHub that was necessary to create the alphabet from the UI screen dumps.
 Luckily, we could contact the developers of the tool and get the missing script.
 We tried to use the previously described method `alphabet:create` to create the alphabet but there were errors in the code that we were unable to fix.
-Instead we bypasses that method and used a script of theirs to manually create the alphabet.
+Instead we bypassed that method and used a script of theirs to manually create the alphabet.
 In this process we also had troubles with interactions with Appium.
 There had been some changes in the Appium code after the publication of the tool so we had to update the code to match those changes [[1](#type-change)].